rssalessio/algorand-royalty-fees/article.md

 ```

-### 3.7 Possible changes and missing checks
+### 3.7 Possible changes
-Several possible changes can be made, depending on the needs.
+Several changes can be made, depending on the needs.

 1. First, note that the code is not intended to be production-ready.